numfocus/gsod/2019/NumPy_ideas_list.md

 if you have your own ideas about a project that you're excited about and that you think would help improve NumPy's documentation or online presence.

+*Please note that Season of Docs is a program for writers with previous experience to show for the application.
+If you are a student, please consider Google Summer of Code instead.*

 **About NumPy**: NumPy is *very* widely used in pretty much every field of science and engineering.
 Its user base spans from beginning coders to experienced researchers doing state-of-the-art scientific and industrial R&D.